Tough Questions And Real Drinks: YES or NO | Isabel Brown

 And that's why Catholicism in particular is so appealing to Jen's ears because this is something that largely hasn't changed for 2,000 years.

-We can draw a straight line backwards in history and the classical liturgy and the substance of the Eucharist and reading the church fathers is like all any Zoomer wants to talk about right now because your alternative is the sparkle creed in the Lutheran church in Minnesota real thing is there were oh yeah were you Lutheran no I wasn't I just happened to react to a video literally reciting the sparkle is this now when I
+We can draw a straight line backwards in history, and the classical liturgy and the substance of the Eucharist and reading the church fathers is like all any Zoomer wants to talk about right now because your alternative is the sparkle creed in the Lutheran church in Minnesota real thing.

-when I bring this up though with like the priestesses or whatever I have these guys right in that say hey Michael I'm a Lutheran we I disavow I disavow there are two sects of Lutheranism I will say so the crazier one will be honest
+female priests?
+When I bring this up though, with like the priestesses or whatever, I have these guys right in that say, hey, Michael, I'm a Lutheran.
+I disavow.

-but it's it's disheartening when I'm in Washington DC where I live and I walk into the National Cathedral and there's literally a stained glass glass window of like BLM because the Episcopal stuff was.
+But it's disheartening when I'm in Washington, D.C., where I live, and I walk into the National Cathedral, and there's literally a stained glass window window of like BLM because the Episcopal self-watch.

 I was there.

-And I was sitting pretty close to the private section.
+I was there.
+And I was sitting pretty close to the.

-I wish I was there because I would have had some great facial expressions for the media to pick.
+I wish I was there because I would have had some great facial expressions for the media.

 We can see the line.